lomnom/Redact/Readme.md

 # Redact, a censor bar for your computer
 Redact creates an interactive censor bar for your screen.
 It can be moved, resized and switched between various styles - one of which infers a suitable camouflage based on surrounding pixels.
-It is written in python and care is taken to make it to work on all platforms.
+It is written in python and care is taken to make it work on all platforms.
 ## Usage
 ![](./Example.png)
 > *Redact in action censoring the name of a discord server.
 Camouflage is engaged.*